ibexa/documentation-developer/docs/guide/clustering.md

 ### Server setup overview

 This diagram illustrates how clustering of eZ Platform is typically set up, the parts illustrate the different roles needed for a successful cluster setup.
-The number of web servers, Memcached servers, Solr servers, Varnish servers, Database servers, NFS servers, as well as whether some servers play several of these roles *(typically running Memcached across the web server)* is up to you and your performance needs.
+The number of web servers, Memcached/Redis servers, Solr servers, Varnish servers, Database servers, NFS servers, as well as whether some servers play several of these roles *(typically running Memcached/Redis across the web server)* is up to you and your performance needs.

 The minimal requirements are the following *(with what is currently supported in italics)*:

 - Shared HTTP cache *(using Varnish)*
 - Shared Persistence cache and Sessions *(using Memcached, or Redis)*
 - Shared Database *(using MySQL/MariaDB)*
-- Shared Filesystem *(using NFS, or experimentally also S3)*
+- Shared Filesystem *(using NFS, or S3)*

 For further details on requirements, see [Requirements page](../getting_started/requirements_and_system_configuration.md).